Festivals by Destination

 The world famous Venice Carnival with its iconic Venetian masks takes place each year in the 10 days leading up to Shrove Tuesday (in fact the word carnival comes from the Latin "carnes" and "levare" so literally means "put away meat").
 It dates back to the Middle Ages but fell into decline in the 18th century and was revived in 1979.
 Don a mask and a period costume to truly become part of this spectacle like no other.
 Venice Carnival opens with the Flight on the Angel (Volo dell’Angelo) when a young woman descends through the air from the San Marco bell tower into St Mark's Square.
 There are outdoor events including a water parade (you can even take part in a costume contest) as well as more exclusive festivities like the extravagant masquerade balls, gala, cruises and cocktail parties.
 Try a fritelle (Venetian donut), a traditional carnival sweet treat.

-Throughout the summer, expect a calendar of showstopper performances taking place inside the ancient amphitheater of Verona Opera House.
+Throughout the summer, expect a calendar of showstopper performances taking place inside the ancient amphitheatre of Verona Opera House.
 Alongside the timeless classics of Carmen and Aida, the line up also includes an array of lesser known productions.
 The iconic setting of the opera confirms it as one of the most prestigious arts festivals in Italy, and the incredible production of each performance ensures a spectacle you will never forget.
-Sit back, relax and enjoy al fresco theater at its finest.
+Sit back, relax and enjoy al fresco theatre at its finest.

 The Bali Arts Festival is a month long cultural festival that takes place in the Balinese capital, Denpasar.
-The festival opens with a parade at the Bajra Sandhi monument and the Taman Werdhi Budaya Arts Center is the hub of the celebrations.
+The festival opens with a parade at the Bajra Sandhi monument and the Taman Werdhi Budaya Arts Centre is the hub of the celebrations.
 There are performances by adults and children of myriad traditional dance and music, including legong, Ramayana and Mahabharata ballets, mask dances and gamelan recitals, as well as wayang shadow puppetry and film screenings.
 You will also find art exhibitions, local handicrafts and the culinary bazaars are a great opportunity to sample Balinese dishes.

-Throughout spring, Japan's landscapes transform into hues of pink as its trees turn a shade of pink, blooming with the colors of new life.
+Throughout spring, Japan's landscapes transform into hues of pink as its trees turn a shade of pink, blooming with the colours of new life.
 During this time it is de rigeur to head out to local parks and gardens and join locals for a hanami or flower viewing celebration.
-Blossom themed events take place up and down the country and the shelves of supermarkets are stacked with sakura (cherry blossom) flavored food and drink.
+Blossom themed events take place up and down the country and the shelves of supermarkets are stacked with sakura (cherry blossom) flavoured food and drink.

 Beginning on the 5th day of the 4th lunar month of each year, the Cheung Chau Bun festival, is an annual celebration which has become an intangible part of China's cultural heritage.
 Before the festival, locals create countless papier-mâché effigies of deities, prepare costumes, bake buns and build a bamboo tower to ward off evil spirits.
 These traditions were introduced initially to fend off the plague yet the rituals are still performed to this day.
 It is hailed as one of the world's most curious festivals and only a mile away from high rise Hong Kong, highlighting the rich culture which still seeps through China.